 Pricing & final thoughts

 The Vivo V9 is currently only available in India for Rs.
 23,990 (~$360) and its available on Amazon for $325.
 Despite the iPhone’s influence, it’s a very good midrange smartphone with some great qualities, but it’s also tough to recommend to U.S. buyers.
-Comparable alternatives like the Honor 7X are not only cheaper, but also sold in the U.S. If you’re able to easily get your hands on a Vivo V9, it isn’t a bad choice.
+Comparable alternatives like the Honor 7X are cheaper.
+If you’re able to easily get your hands on a Vivo V9, it isn’t a bad choice.
 Vivo has more exciting smartphone releases coming up for everyone else.

 What do you think of Vivo’s latest?
 Let us know down in the comments below.